 10. Promo Producer

-Promo producers create, record and edit news items and public service announcements for television stations.
-They ensure high production quality and creative standards for all the television station’s campaigns are maintained.
-They need to be able to deliver innovative products that capture audience interests and promote requisite branding effectively.
+Promo producers create, record, and edit news items and public service announcements for television stations.
+They ensure that all campaigns maintain high production quality and creative standards.
+Promo producers must deliver innovative products that capture audience interests and effectively promote the requisite branding.

 11. Copy Editor